 Just below the earth’s crust lies the mantle, which is divided into two main layers; the upper and lower mantle.
 The mantle, as a whole, makes up about 84% of the earth’s volume.

-The estimated depth of upper mantle is about 640 km, while the entire mantle (including the lower mantle) is approx. 2,900 km deep.
+The estimated depth of the upper mantle is about 640 km, while the entire mantle (including the lower mantle) is approx. 2,900 km deep.

 The boundary which separates the earth’s crust from the upper mantle is called the Mohorovičić discontinuity (Moho for short), however, it is not found at a uniform depth.
 Moho was discovered by Croatian seismologist Andrija Mohorovičić in the year 1909.